jlinoff/sshx/README.md

 $ rm test/passfile  # no need to keep it
 ```

+Note that performance improves as more parallelism is allowed (-j gets larger).

 ## Simple examples
 Here is how you run a simple command.
 ```bash